Jan-Novak00/Enrollments1/Milestone1/README.md

 ### Layer architecture draft
 [This subdirectory](./Layer_architecture_draft) visualize our understanding of our module before we learn about C4 module on lectures.
 So it may be obsoleted.

+### Docs
+Provide documentation for our module.
+Specifically [here](./Docs/context.md) is describe a user story for the module.

 ### Display C4 model
 To display C4 model run: